Urusu/japanbyvan.com/data/thevans/bongo/index.md

-Ideal for 2 adults and 1 or 2 kids.
-It is a very comfortable ride and the highlight is the elevating roof which gives you additional head- or sleeping-space.
+Bongo Friendee is compact enough to drive through the narrow streets of Japan's cities but big enough to accommodate 2-3 adults (or 2 adults and 2 children).
+The middle seats can be converted in a double bed (1.35x2m) and there's additional space in the roof tent for 1 adult or 2 children.
+Equipment includes dual battery system, fridge-freezer, bedding and cooking equipment.
+Check out the [camping equipment](https://www.japanbyvan.com/thevans.html#equipment "Camping Equipment").